Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 Angular 2's declaration files are delivered via the offial NPM, so you won't be able to find it in the Definitely Typed repo.

-Don't worry though, Angular2-Meteor will update all necessary typings, you only need periocally to remove .d.ts-files in the "typings" folder, thus, letting the package know that the files need to be updated.
+Don't worry though, Angular2-Meteor will update all necessary typings, you only need periodically to remove .d.ts-files in the "typings" folder, thus, letting the package know that the files need to be updated.